Midwest Classic Conference (Wisconsin): Football (since 2020)

 In February 2019, the WIAA and the Wisconsin Football Coaches Association released a major football-only realignment for Wisconsin's high schools, starting with the 2020 football season and run on a two-year cycle.
 The Midwest Classic Conference received a significant overhaul, retaining only four members (Brookfield Academy, Christian Life, HOPE Christian and Living Word Lutheran) and losing three to the Metro Classic Conference's football group (Lake Country Lutheran, St. Francis and University School) along with St. John's Northwestern to the Trailways Conference.
 The exiting schools were replaced by four schools affiliated with the Metro Classic Conference (Catholic Central, Dominican, Racine Lutheran and St. Joseph).
 St. Francis rejoined the Midwest Classic for the 2022-2023 realignment cycle due to the closing of HOPE Christian Academy the year before.
 For the 2024-2025 competition cycle, the Midwest Classic Conference expanded to twelve schools over two divisions grouped by enrollment size.
 Four new members were added to the conference: Cudahy (Woodland), Kingdom Prep Lutheran (new program), Milwaukee Academy of Science (new program) and Pius XI (Parkland).
 All of the new schools were placed in the Large Schools division along with returning members Racine Lutheran and St. Francis, with the other six members (Brookfield Academy, Catholic Central, Christian Life, Dominican, Living Word Lutheran and St. Joseph) comprising the Small Schools division.
-After the 2024 season, Dominican discontinued their stand-alone football program, choosing instead to join the Shorewood/Messmer football cooperative with varsity play beginning in the 2026-2027 season.
-They will be joining the conference's Large Schools division with Racine Lutheran shifting to the Small Schools division.
+University School is set to rejoin the Midwest Classic for the 2026-2027 cycle, and they will be entering the conference's Large Schools division with Racine Lutheran shifting to the Small Schools division.